-The Panicgrass, Panicum Is A Perennial Grass Known For Its Longevity, And It Has Several Cultivars Of Its Own
+Panicgrass, Panicum Is A Perennial Grass Known For Its Longevity, And It Has Several Cultivars Of Its Own

 Panicgrass-Panicum Is The Ideal Candidate In Barriers That Help Prevent Soil Erosion And Control Salt Content

-With the panicgrass's longevity, upright growth habit, and resistance to lodging, it is quickly established and manageable, making it the ideal candidate in hedgerows, vegetative barriers, herbaceous wind barriers, and plantings.
-Cows readily graze on the panicgrass, as it provides a sufficient level of crude protein to support beef production, and they are at their most advantageous for grazing if incorporated into a rotational stocking system.
-In the field of ornamental uses or landscaping, the panicgrass's bluish-green leaves and vibrant orange anthers make it a desirable addition to gardens, especially for landowners.
+With this grass longevity, upright growth habit, and resistance to lodging, it is quickly established and manageable, making it the ideal candidate for hedgerows, vegetative barriers, herbaceous wind barriers, and plantings.
+Cows readily graze on the Panicgrass, as it provides a sufficient level of crude protein to support beef production.
+They are at their most advantageous for grazing if incorporated into a rotational stocking system.
+In the field of ornamental uses or landscaping, the Panicgrass's bluish-green leaves and vibrant orange anthers make it a desirable addition to gardens, especially for landowners.

 While coastal dunes are the best options for plant establishment via vegetative plugs, direct seeding can suffice under the appropriate conditions, such as soil moisture achieved in moist sand or even saline environments.
-Panicgrass seeds germinate at salinity levels similar to levels that seedlings can tolerate, so you can start by planting seeds one to three inches deep, depending on the soil texture.
-You may also use a drop seeder, a drill, or other seeding equipment, though a single-row garden push seeder makes for the simplest, smallest-scale option.
+The seeds germinate at salinity levels similar to levels that seedlings can tolerate, so you can start by planting seeds one to three inches deep, depending on the soil texture.
+You may also use a drop seeder, a drill, or seeding equipment, though a single-row garden push seeder makes for the simplest, smallest-scale option.

 Panicgrass-Panicum Plant is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping